ClojureBridge/organizing/How-to-Organize-a-Railsbridge-Workshop-in-SF.md

 Copy an old workshop, update the details with your own, and have someone else read through it before posting.
 Because most people forget to update at least one piece of information, to various levels of tragedy.

+> Todo: Post Meetup event templates

 ## Two Weeks Before

 ### <a name="survey"/>Survey the students and volunteers
+The pre-workshop survey helps gauge who actually plans on coming and what class levels they will be in.

+> Todo: Post a survey email template

+While there is a project currently underway for a site that allows organizers to easily send volunteers and attendees questionnaire forms, our current Google Doc templates can be found and used.
+In order to not expose your attendee's email address and infos to the entire Internet, **please copy the form (File -> Make a copy...).** Send your students a link to the form created by your copy, and share a link to your spreadsheet  with the workshop coordinators (the ones who set you up with the venue originally, probably Lillie or Rachel in SF) so they can add the info to a private cumulative spreadsheet.

 Meetup likes privacy.
-So you don't have access to folks' email addresses unless you explicitly ask for them during registration.
+So you don't have access to folks' email addresses.
 You can, however, email all the participants of various RSVP statuses (yes & waitlist being the most important).
-We have a pre-workshop survey that you will send to participants that will help gauge who actually plans on coming and what class levels they will be in.

-While there is a project currently underway for a site that allows organizers to easily send volunteers and attendees questionnaire forms, our current Google Doc templates can be found and used.
-In order to not expose your attendee's email address and infos to the entire Internet, **please copy the form (File -> Make a copy...).** Send your students a link to the form created by your copy, and share a link to your spreadsheet  with the workshop coordinators (the ones who set you up with the venue originally, probably Lillie or Rachel in SF) so they can add the info to a private cumulative spreadsheet.

 Here is the form to copy: